 Getting yourself set up for shots, getting to short balls and having the ability to feel like you can attack from anywhere on court is important.

-To achieve this every tennis player needs to be performing an effective and specific tennis speed program.
+To achieve this every tennis player needs to be performing an effective and specific tennis speed and agility program.

-There are three different speed components you need to focus on;
+There are three different speed and agility components you need to focus on;

 This is also known as taking off or first step acceleration.
 Considering the majority of distances, we cover on court fall under 7metres per change of direction, we need rapid acceleration